 This thing has got to go.

-Dr. Price has been out front speaking about why this has got to go uh from the get-go.
+Dr. Price has been out front speaking about why this has got to go from the get-go.

-By the way, I'm gonna buy my next air conditioner is gonna be a carrier air conditioner.
+By the way, I'm going to buy my next air conditioner.

-And uh so I kind of like I like the the headline of it, and I think it's it's certainly gonna No, you're you're exactly right, Sean.
+That shows some fiscal discipline, and so I kind of like the headline of it, and I think it's certainly going to— No, you're exactly right, Sean.

-We've been bumping along at a percent percent and a half of growth.
+We've been bumping along at a percent, percent and a half of growth.

 So what they're talking about, the new Treasury Secretary and the Trump administration are talking about is putting in place a tax code that's conducive to economic growth.